 National group trials

-We collaborate with regional research programs, such as the Colorado Cancer Research Program and Montana Cancer Consortium (MCC), to gain access to National Cancer Institute (NCI) group trials.
+We collaborate with regional research programs, such as the Colorado Cancer Research Program to gain access to National Cancer Institute (NCI) group trials.
 Both programs are part of the independent, not-for-profit NCI-designated Community Oncology Research Program.

 Through our programs’ partnerships with regional programs like these, we can offer clinical trials for patients with many different types of cancer.
 In addition to national group trials, our in-house research departments provide centralized services to support investigator-initiated and pharmaceutical-sponsored clinical trials, as well as nursing and psychosocial research projects.